-THE LINUX DIRECTORY LAYOUT:
+NAVIGATING THE FILE SYSTEM THE LINUX DIRECTORY LAYOUT:

-Directory Description / The nameless base of the filesystem.
+Directory ctory Description / The nameless base of the filesystem.
 All other directories, files, drives, and devices are attached to this root.
 Commonly (but incorrectly) referred to as the "slash" or "/" directory.
 The "/" is just a directory separator, not a directory itself. /bin Essential command binaries (programs) are stored here (bash, ls, mount, tar, etc.) /boot Static files of the boot loader.
 (Kernel, initrd, etc) /dev Device files.
 In Linux, hardware devices are accessed just like other files, and they are kept under this directory. /etc Host-specific system configuration files. /home Location of users' personal home directories (e.g. /home/susan). /lib Essential shared libraries and kernel modules. /proc Process information pseudo-filesystem.
 An interface to kernel data structures. /root The root (superuser) home directory.

-THE LINUX DIRECTORY LAYOUT:
+NAVIGATING THE FILE SYSTEM THE LINUX DIRECTORY LAYOUT: